pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "How easy it is to make people believe a lie, and how hard it is to undo that work again!"
 Often paraphrased as: "It is easier to fool people than to convince them they have been fooled."
 --Mark Twain

+"It is a civilization which has destroyed the simplicity and repose of life; replaced its contentment, its poetry, its soft romance-dreams and visions with the money-fever, sordid ideals, vulgar ambitions, and the sleep which does not refresh; it has invented a thousand useless luxuries, and turned them into necessities; it has created a thousand vicious appetites and satisfies none of them; it has dethroned God and set up a shekel in His place."
+--Mark Twain

 "Facts are true whether or not you believe them."